What should I monitor in SAM?

 - SAM can monitor VMware ESX and ESXi servers versions 4.0 and later.

 For VMs monitored on ESXi and ESX servers, VMware Tools are not required but can provide access to more details, such as IP addresses.

 - Linux/Unix servers are generally monitored with SNMP and SSH Script Monitors that require user credentials.
 See also Credentials and privileges used on Linux/Unix-based computers.

 - For Unix-based devices, use the version of Net-SNMP (5.5 or later) that is specific to the Unix-based OS.

 SNMP is typically used to monitor servers and network devices without agents.
 For Windows servers, WMI usually provides better metrics than can be obtained through SNMP monitoring alone.
 For many Windows-based servers and applications, agentless monitoring via the WMI gateway provides strong monitoring capabilities.

-The availability of some features depends on which Orion Platform modules you're using.
+The availability of some features depends on which SolarWinds Platform modules you're using.
 For example, NPM supports polling via WMI, SNMP, and agents.
-However, interface polling via WMI and the Orion Platform Agent is not supported without a SAM license.
+However, interface polling via WMI and the SolarWinds Platform Agent is not supported without a SAM license.
 Use SNMP as a polling method to obtain interface data in an NPM-only installation.

 To learn more, see:

-- Choose the polling method to use in the Orion Platform (Orion Platform Administrator Guide)
+- Choose the polling method to use in the SolarWinds Platform (SolarWinds Platform Administrator Guide)

-- Monitor with Orion Platform agents (SAM Administrator Guide)
+- Monitor with SolarWinds Platform agents (SAM Administrator Guide)